mobajemu-msft/groove-api-documentation/groove/using-the-groove-restful-services/obtaining-a-developer-access-token-devcenter.md

 ### To subscribe to the Groove Music API
 1. Visit <https://developer.microsoft.com/groove>.
 2. Click **Sign In** in the upper right corner.
- ![SignIn]
+ ![Dev Center Signin]

 3. Register with the Microsoft account of your choice.
 If you don't have a Microsoft Account, you'll need to create a new one.
- ![Registration]
+ ![Dev Center Signin Account]
-3. On <https://developer.microsoft.com/groove>, click the **Sign up** link ![Groove Dev Center] or visit <https://developer.microsoft.com/dashboard/groove>.
+4. On <https://developer.microsoft.com/groove>, click the **Sign up** link ![Groove Dev Center] or visit <https://developer.microsoft.com/dashboard/groove>.

-4. Fill in the correct details about you carefully - we'll need your valid email address to contact you. ![Groove signup]
+5. Fill in the correct details about you carefully - we'll need your valid email address to contact you. ![Groove signup]

-5. Read the [Terms Of Use](groove-api-terms-of-use.md) and accept them.
+6. Read the [Terms Of Use](groove-api-terms-of-use.md) and accept them.
 Then click on **Subscribe to Groove Music API Program**.

 You are now a member of the Groove Music API Program!